 Barley grain quality testing:

 We offer some of the barley quality services as Hartwick College and at the same pricing.
-We are not set up for DON or RVA at this time.
+Hartwick is a certified testing lab.
+We are not (too expensive given the limited volume of samples).
+We include a control with every test batch, and the controls are validated at Hartwick.
+Therefore our results are for research purposes only.
+We are not set up for DON testing at this time.

 - Our Barley Selection package will be: moisture, protein, % plump, test weight, germination energy, germination capacity, and water sensitivity for $40.

 - Germination characteristics (germination energy, germination capacity, and water sensitivity): $20.